cholocmc/cholocmc/README.md

 ## I am a proud certified Molchanovs Freediver and Affiliate (W1) 🧜‍♂️

 affiliate code: **CHOLOCMC**
+- For Online Store
+- 10% off 23 collections
+- No minimum purchase requirement
+- All customers
+- No usage limits
+- Can’t combine with other discounts
+- Active from Jul 25 to Jul 25, 2026

 <img width="1200" height="675" alt="Untitled design" src="https://github.com/user-attachments/assets/d15d98a6-5782-4fd4-9625-08374a00abe3" />